Cornish language: Within the UK

 Cornwall Council's policy is to support the language, in line with the European Charter.
 A motion was passed in November 2009 in which the council promoted the inclusion of Cornish, as appropriate and where possible, in council publications and on signs.
 This plan has drawn some criticism.
-In October 2015, Cornwall Council announced that staff would be encouraged to use "basic words and phrases" in Cornish when dealing with the public.
+In October 2015, the council announced that staff would be encouraged to use "basic words and phrases" in Cornish when dealing with the public.
 In 2021 Cornwall Council prohibited a marriage ceremony from being conducted in Cornish as the Marriage Act 1949 only allowed for marriage ceremonies in English or Welsh.

 In 2014, the Cornish people were recognised by the UK Government as a national minority under the Framework Convention for the Protection of National Minorities.
 The FCNM provides certain rights and protections to a national minority with regard to their minority language.

 In 2016, British government funding for the Cornish language ceased, and responsibility transferred to Cornwall Council.